jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 * 4096-bit Master GnuPG key is generated and stored on an offline computer
 * Master key is used for key signing and updating expiry dates on my keys (rarely)
 * 2048-bit Sub-keys for encryption, signing and authentication are created and stored on Yubikey NEO for daily use
-* I have a mix of Windows, OSX and Linux machines I want to use with this
+* I want to support Windows, OSX and Linux
 * I want to use the smart card for GnuPG (encryption / signing) and SSH (remote login)

 # Required Hardware

 ![OpenPGP Smart Card vs. Yubikey NEO](card-vs-neo.jpg)

 For day-to-day use I chose the [Yubikey Neo](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/).
 I've LOVED the Yubikey product line for years because they are clever, small, versatile, and indestructible.
 I bought mine from [Amazon for $60](http://www.amazon.ca/dp/B00LX8KZZ8).
 They support various OTP schemes, OpenPGP smart card, and [Fido U2F](https://fidoalliance.org/specs/fido-u2f-overview-v1.0-rd-20140209.pdf).
-The downside is that there is no on-device PIN entry mechanism so you rely on a software PIN which is susceptible to key logging.
+The Yubikey is a authentication swiss-army knife.
+One downside is that there is no on-device PIN entry mechanism so you rely on a software PIN which is susceptible to key logging.
 Another potential downside is that the NEO only supports 2048-bit RSA keys although those are [still acceptably strong](https://www.digicert.com/TimeTravel/math.htm).
 Yubico does have a good article about [2048-bit vs 4096-bit keys](https://www.yubico.com/2015/02/big-debate-2048-4096-yubicos-stand/) that you should read.

 Another option is to buy a dedicated [OpenPGP smart card](http://g10code.com/p-card.html) from [Kernel Concepts](http://shop.kernelconcepts.de/).
 The advantage here is that you have the option of using a smart card reader with a hardware keypad which mitigates much of the PIN key logging issue the NEO is susceptible to.
 The OpenPGP Smart Card V2.1 also supports 4096-bit RSA keys.
 Unfortunately this card also requires a separate reader and an additional driver on Windows where the NEO doesn't.
 It's also more fragile than the almost indestructible Yubikey.